mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 This means that because of the sequence-dependent interactions between the RNAP molecule, and the DNA, the energy associated with specific binding to the gene promoter is more favorable than the rest of the genome.
-We ignore the fact that the RNAP footprint when it binds to the genome is roughly 30 bp.
+We ignore the fact that the RNAP footprint where it binds to the genome is roughly 30 bp.
 This assumption is valid if the number of available RNAP molecules is much smaller than the number of non-specific binding sites since it is improbable that two RNAPs would fall next to each other by pure chance.
-A useful analogy for this point is to think about sitting $\sim \text{few}\times 10$ people on a large stadium with
-$\sim 10^4$ seats.
+A useful analogy for this point is to think about sitting $\sim \text{few}\times 10$ people on a large stadium with $\sim 10^4$ seats.
 If the seats are chosen randomly, we do not need to worry about doing the sampling "without replacement" because the chances of two people ending up with the same seat number are negligible.
 We also ignore the possibility of RNAP not being bound to the genome.
 This assumption is supported by experimental evidence on a particular type of *E. coli* mutant that sheds lipid vesicles without segregating DNA into such vesicles.
 Mass spectrometry analysis on these "min-cells" has shown that there are no RNAP molecules to be found, implying that RNAPs are bound to DNA most if not all of the time [@Bintu2005].
 The exercise then consists of randomly choosing one box for each of the $P$ polymerases available to bind. [@Fig:ch1_fig03] shows in the first column two possible configurations of our coarse-grained genome.

 **2. Compute the energy for each microstate.** Let us analyze the case where all
 $P$ RNAP molecules are bound non-specifically to the genome.
 For simplicity, we assume that RNAP binds to all $N_{NS}$ non-specific binding sites with the same affinity.
 We assign this energy to be $\varepsilon_P^{(NS)}$.
-This assumption could be relaxed, as explored in [@Phillips2019].
+This assumption could be relaxed and we could assign instead a distribution of non-specific binding energies, as explored in [@Phillips2019].
 But for now, we don't have to worry about this complication.
 For the statistical mechanics' protocol the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
 We label the interaction of the RNAP and the